sophielansweeper/embedded-workflow-builder-docs/docs/connectors/algolia.md

 Algolia API Key

+**API Keys** are necessary for interacting with the Algolia API.
+API keys are unique to each application you create in Algolia.

+To generate an **API Key**, you should log into Algolia and navigate to your application page.
+Within the application settings, you can find your API keys.

+Algolia provides three types of API keys:

+**Admin API Key**: This key has read and write rights on all indexing and configuration operations.

+**Search-Only API Key**: This key has read-only rights on indexing operations and is recommended for use on the frontend.

+**Secured API Key**: This key is generated from a search key and has additional rights defined at the time of generation.

+For your integration, you will need both the Admin API Key and the Search-Only API Key.

+For more information about API keys, refer to the [Algolia Docs](https://www.algolia.com/doc/guides/sending-and-managing-data/prepare-your-data/#how-to-get-your-api-keys).

 | Input          | Comments                    | Default |
 | -------------- | --------------------------- | ------- |
 | API Key        | Your Algolia API Key        |         |